Dispersive evaluation of the Lamb shift in muonic deuterium from chiral effective field theory: Introduction

 Key to the success of muonic atom experiments is a precise knowledge of nuclear structure corrections due to the two-photon exchange diagram.
 The calculation of two-photon exchange in light muonic atoms has attracted the interest of various theorists, who have devised different methods to approach the problem (see, e.g., Ref.~\cite{Ji:2018ozm} and references therein).
 Nuclear structure uncertainties are typically at least one order of magnitude larger than the experimental precision, so that any idea to reduce uncertainties substantially helps the experiments to exploit their full potential.

 The nuclear polarizability correction to the Lamb shift of muonic deuterium can be calculated using nucleon-nucleon (NN) interaction models.
 An assessment of model uncertainties in such theoretical calculations is of paramount importance when comparing with experiments.
-Based on dimensional analysis, Friar~\cite{Friar:2013rha} showed by an analysis in zero-range approximation that it might be possible to reduce the uncertainty to about 1$\%$.
-Using the well-calibrated phenomenological AV18 NN potential~\cite{Wiringa:1994wb}, Pachucki performed a precision calculation of the polarizability correction~\cite{Pachucki:2011xr} arriving at a $\mathcal{O}(1\%)$ estimate, obtained mainly from atomic physics considerations.
+Based on dimensional analysis, Friar~\cite{Friar:2013rha} showed by an analysis in the zero-range approximation that it might be possible to reduce the uncertainty to about 1$\%$.
+Using the well-calibrated phenomenological AV18 NN potential~\cite{Wiringa:1994wb}, Pachucki performed a precision calculation of the polarizability correction~\cite{Pachucki:2011xr}, arriving at an $\mathcal{O}(1\%)$ estimate, obtained mainly from atomic physics considerations.
+This calculation was further improved in Ref.~\cite{Pachucki:2015uga} by including mass dependencies beyond the non-relativistic dipole form as well as the neutron polarizability contribution.
 A recent study based on analytic derivations of the longitudinal structure function in pionless effective field theory achieved a precision of about 5$\%$~\cite{Emmons:2020aov}.

 There have recently been two notable advancements in obtaining model-independent results with rigorous estimates of uncertainties for the polarizability correction to the Lamb shift of $\mu D$.
 Hernandez et al.~\cite{Hernandez:2014pwa,Hernandez:2017mof,Hernandez:2019zcm} have applied chiral effective field theory ($\chi$EFT) to perform rigorous analyses of statistical and systematic nuclear-structure uncertainties in theoretical calculations of the $\mu D$ Lamb shift.
 Carlson et al.~\cite{Carlson:2013xea} have performed a fully relativistic dispersive treatment of the two-photon-exchange (TPE) corrections to the $\mu D$ Lamb shift in which the TPE amplitude is given exactly by the physical elastic and inelastic $e D$ scattering.
-However, this fully data-driven approach yielded a rather large uncertainty of about 35\%, mainly due to the scarcity of data in the most relevant low-energy quasielastic kinematic regime.
+However, this fully data-driven approach yielded the rather large uncertainty of about 35\%, mainly due to the scarcity of data in the most relevant low-energy quasielastic kinematic regime.